annika-polavarapu/skill-swap/README.md

-# csci-3308-project
+# SkillSwap

-# Brief Application description
+## Brief Application description

-# Contributors
+## Contributors
 Annika Polavarapu, Jake Huebner, Evan Mohan, Anthony Liu, Gavin Unrue

-# Technology Stack used for the project
+## Technology Stack used for the project

-# Prerequisites to run the application - Any software that needs to be installed to run the application
+## Prerequisites to run the application - Any software that needs to be installed to run the application

-# Instructions on how to run the application locally.
+## Instructions on how to run the application locally.

-# How to run the tests
+## How to run the tests

-# Link to the deployed application
+## Link to the deployed application